SamsungInternet/wizard/pages/07 steps samsung takes to keep you safe.md

 ---
-title: Steps Samsung Internet takes to keep you safe by default
+title: Samsung Internet keeps you safe
 ---

+Steps Samsung Internet takes to keep you safe by default

  - Safe Browsing